-13 Non-Standard Luminaires
+13 Non-Standard Public Lighting Technologies

-(a) Where a Non-Standard Luminaire is owned, or has previously been maintained as a Public Lighting Asset for a Customer, by a Service Provider, the Service Provider must continue to provide Public Lighting Services in respect of that Public Lighting Asset on fair and reasonable terms, which must be set out in the Management Plan, until the end of the useful economic life of the Public Lighting Asset or until the Customer has agreed to its removal.
-The useful
+- (a) Where a Non-Standard Public Lighting Technology is owned, or has previously been maintained as a Public Lighting Asset for a Customer, by a Service Provider, the Service Provider must continue to provide Public Lighting Services in respect of that Public Lighting Asset on fair and reasonable terms, which must be set out in the Management Plan, until the end of the useful economic life of the Public Lighting Asset or until the Customer has agreed to its removal.
+The useful economic life of the Public Lighting Asset is the period over which it is depreciated. - (b) Where a new or replacement Public Lighting Technology is to be installed for the provision of Public Lighting Services, the Customer may request in writing that the Service Provider install a Non-Standard Public Lighting Technology. - (c) The Service Provider must allow the Customer to request a Non-Standard Public Lighting Technology provided that the Non-Standard Public Lighting Technology meets the following criteria: - (i) the mounting facility for the Non-Standard Public Lighting Technology complies with SA/SNZ TS 1158.6:2015 Section 2 Mechanical and Physical Requirements and Recommendations; - (ii) the Non-Standard Public Lighting Technology is an LED;

-- economic life of the Public Lighting Asset is the period over which it is depreciated. - (b) Where a new or replacement Luminaire is to be installed for the provision of Public Lighting Services, the Customer may request in writing that the Service Provider install a Non-Standard Luminaire. - (c) The Service Provider must allow the Customer to request a Non-Standard Luminaire provided that the Non-Standard Luminaire meets the following criteria: - (i) the mounting facility for the Non-Standard Luminaire complies with SA/SNZ TS 1158.6:2015 Section 2 Mechanical and Physical Requirements and Recommendations; - (ii) the Non-Standard Luminaire is an LED; - (iii) the Non-Standard Luminaire is listed on the NEM Load Table (Unmetered Loads) published by the AEMO or the Customer demonstrates in writing that the manufacturer has applied, or agreed to apply, for listing on the NEM Load Table (Unmetered Loads); - (iv) the Non-Standard Luminaire has a NEMA/ANSI C136.41 7 PIN dimming receptacle unless otherwise agreed between the Customer and Service Provider; - (v) the Customer agrees to pay the reasonable maintenance costs of the Non-Standard Luminaire which do not present significant additional maintenance risks for the Service Provider; - (vi) the Customer agrees to pay the reasonable costs of the Service Provider for technical assessment of the Non-Standard Luminaire; and - (vii) the Non-Standard Luminaire complies with all technical specifications set by the Service Provider. - (d) The process to request the installation of a Non-Standard Luminaire for the provision of Public Lighting Services must be clearly described in the Service Provider's Public Lighting Management Plan. - (e) Where a Non-Standard Luminaire used for the provision of Public Lighting Services needs to be replaced, the Customer is responsible for replacing the Non-Standard Luminaire.
-If the Customer does not identify a suitable replacement for the Non-Standard Luminaire within 100 Business Days of the date on which the need for replacement is identified, the Service Provider may replace the Non-Standard Luminaire with a Luminaire from the Standard Luminaire List. - (f) Where a Customer makes a request in accordance with clause 13(c), a Service Provider must: - (i) notify the Customer of its decision within 30 Business Days of receipt of the request; and - (ii) if the Service Provider declines the request, advise the Customer in writing of the reasons why it has declined the request.
+- (iii) the Non-Standard Public Lighting Technology is listed on the NEM Load Table (Unmetered Loads) published by the AEMO or the Customer demonstrates in writing that the manufacturer has applied, or agreed to apply, for listing on the NEM Load Table (Unmetered Loads): - (iv) the Non-Standard Public Lighting Technology has a NEMA/ANSI C136.41 7 PIN dimming receptacle unless otherwise agreed between the Customer and Service Provider; - (v) the Customer agrees to pay the reasonable maintenance costs of the Non-Standard Public Lighting Technology which do not present significant additional maintenance risks for the Service provider; - (vi) the Customer agrees to pay the reasonable costs of the Service Provider for technical assessment of the Non-Standard Public Lighting Technology; and - (vii) the Non-Standard Public Lighting Technology complies with all technical specifications set by Service Provider. - (d) The process to request the installation of a Non-Standard Public Lighting Technology for the provision of Public Lighting Services must be clearly described in the Service Provider's Public Lighting Management Plan. - (e) Where a Non-Standard Public Lighting Technology used for the provision of Public Lighting Services needs to be replaced, the Customer is responsible for replacing the Non-Standard Public Lighting Technology.
+If the Customer does not identify a suitable replacement for the Non-Standard Public Lighting Technology within 100 Business Days of the date on which the need for replacement is identified, the Service Provider may replace the Non-Standard Public Lighting Technology with a Public Lighting Technology from the Standard Public Lighting Technology List. - (f) Where a Customer makes a request in accordance with clause 13(c), a Service Provider must: - (i) notify the Customer of its decision within 30 Business Days of receipt of the request; and - (ii) if the Service Provider declines the request, advise the Customer in writing of the reasons why it has declined the request.